oktadev/okta-blog/_source/_posts/2024-04-30-spring-api-fga.md

 - AUTH0 TEST TOKEN
 - CURL TESTS

-## Learn more about fine grained authorization with OpenFGA and Spring Boot
+## Learn more about fine-grained authorization with OpenFGA and Spring Boot

 - RECAP CLOSING